|Why I started this blog and a little about me.|

 I probably also have Lymphocytic Colitis (an autoimmune sub-type of microscopic colitis, common in those with celiac disease).
-My youngest son was diagnosed with that, but I have never been tested.
+My youngest son was diagnosed with that, and its hereditary, but I have never been tested.
 I do have the symptoms, though.

 Family history includes Behcet's disease, which is an autoimmune condition that causes inflammation of the blood vessels throughout the whole body.
 It's extremely difficult to diagnose.
 Tests are not reliable in Americans, but I did have an extremely high CPR marker value the last time it was checked.
 CPR measures bloodstream inflammation.

 Both Lymphocytic colitis and Behcet's disease produce gluten intolerance.
 Lymphocytic colitis is not fatal like other inflammatory bowel diseases can be.
 However, I'm willing to entertain the notion that the celiac came first.

 Another hereditary condition that runs in the family is Gilbert's syndrome.
 This syndrome affects the liver.
 For some odd reason, the liver can't process billirubin fast enough when you under stress, so it builds up in the bloodstream and causes jaundice.

 My oldest son was diagnosed with this when he was in the service.
 The ONLY way you can get it passed onto you is through both parents.
 This means I either have it, or I'm a carrier.
 I most likely have it because I do have problems with jaundice when I'm under severe stress.
 Plus, I don't digest fats very well, which is a common symptom of Gilbert's.

 Up until I started having severe asthma attacks, around age 40, I was in perfect health, but everything seemed to go downhill after that.